zhuolonghao/zhuolonghao.github.io/README.md

 On 4/12, created the first page

-* README.MD file is what i saw in GitHub
+* README.MD file is what i saw in GitHub.
+[Syntax cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 * index.html file is what i saw on internet.